wintechis/sparqledit/README.md

 * SPARQL_edit change log
   * reapply manual changes after the KG building pipeline recreated the KG
   * replay changes based on log of changes/deltas executed with SPARQL_edit
-  * save changes as RDF in named graph of the edited KG
+  * save changes as RDF in named graph of the edited KG (PROV-O for modeling)
   * difficulty: transactional execution for update query and change logging
 * HTML Widgets (https://triply.cc/docs/yasgui)
 * Graph visualization of query triple patterns